Amy Ellis Nutt: Journalism career

 After receiving her M.S., Nutt enrolled in Ph.D. programs at both Boston College and MIT, but lost interest and did not complete them.
 Afterward, she took a fact-checking job at Sports Illustrated during the 1988 Summer Olympics.
 She remained with Sports Illustrated for nine years thereafter, eventually being promoted to a reporting position.

 During her time at Sports Illustrated, Nutt pursued a Master of Science in Journalism from the Columbia University Graduate School of Journalism, and has worked intermittently as an adjunct professor at the university since her graduation in 1995.

 In 1997, Nutt joined The Star-Ledger in New Jersey as a staff writer, where she remained until 2014.
 During her tenure at the newspaper, she was a Nieman Fellow at Harvard University from 2004 to 2005, and a Ferris Professor of Journalism at Princeton University from 2013 to 2014.

 Nutt was a finalist for the 2009 Pulitzer Prize in Feature Writing for her series "The Accidental Artist," and won the 2011 Pulitzer Prize in the same category for her story "The Wreck of the Lady Mary."

 In 2014, she joined the national staff of the Washington Post, writing for the health, science and environment team through 2018.

-Amy Ellis Nutt contributed to numerous insightful articles for her readers while she was employed by The Washington Post, covering subjects including autism, suicide, and brain research, among others.
-Her writings are in-depth, powerful real-life conversations in which she catches the moments when the readers' minds are not simply explained but also painted.
+Amy Ellis Nutt contributed to numerous while she was employed by The Washington Post, covering subjects including autism, suicide, and brain research, among others.

 She has published three books, two of which have become New York Times bestsellers.
+Her 2015 book, Becoming Nicole: The Transformation of an American Family, was a finalist for the Lambda Literary Award for Transgender Nonfiction.
 She has received a contract for a fourth book.